Galatea logo

 “It’s a long story,” is all I say, trying to keep it short.

-“So what happen—” he started.
+“So what happened—” he started.

 “I’m sorry, that question is not in the binder,” I say, pointing on the counter.
 The feeling of it cold on my fingertip.

 “Okay, okay...” he says, but after a few moments of silence, he asks another question.
 Does he ever shut up??
-Jesus “Can I buy you a drink?” he asks, and I roll my eyes again.
+Jesus.
+“Can I buy you a drink?” he asks, and I roll my eyes again.

 I groan aloud.
 “Don’t you have a bikini model to stalk?
 Leave me alone.
 I’m trying to get drunk in peace, mmkay?”
 I say, complaining.